Kinetik: Interview With CEO Sufian Chowdhury About The Non-Emergency Medical Transportation Company

 What are the company’s core products and features?
 What differentiates the company from its competition?
 Chowdhury explained:

-“There are different components to our platform that make us unique.
+There are different components to our platform that make us unique.
+Our key products include:

-— First, our Trip Scheduler, used by health plans, insurance companies, hospitals, and brokers, is customizable for each customer type based on needs and region.
+— Trip Scheduler, used by health plans, insurance companies, and brokers, is customizable for each customer type based on needs and region.
 It also focuses on automation to reduce human error and patient no-shows.
 One of the most important things to note is that Trip Scheduler provides visibility and transparency into real-time ride updates and GPS data (similar to Uber and Lyft), which solves a major pain point for health plans today.

 Challenges Faced